jsdw/seamless/README.md

 # })
 ```

+The "shape" object can have one of the following "type" literals: `String`, `Number`, `Boolean`, `Null`, `Any`, `ArrayOf`, `TupleOf`, `ObjectOf`, `Object`, `OneOf`, `StringLiteral`, `Optional`.
+Some of these will come with an additional property.
+See `seamless/src/api/info.rs` to get a better feel for exactly what the possible responses can be.

 # Integrating with other libraries

 Instead of passing requests in manually, you'll probably want to attach an API you define here to a library like
 `Rocket` or `Warp` (or perhaps just plain old `Hyper`) so that you can benefit from the full power and flexibility
-of a well rounded HTTP library alongside your well typed `seamless` API.
+of a well rounded HTTP library alongside your well typed `seamless` API, and actually make the API available
+externally.

 See `examples/warp.rs` and `examples/rocket.rs` for examples of how you might integrate this library with those.
 Essentially it boils down to being able to construct an `http::Request` from whatever input the library gives you
-access to, and being able to handle the `http::Response` or error that's handed back with your library of choice.
+access to, and being able to handle the `http::Response` or error that's handed back from Seamless.

 # Limitations

-Seamless is designed to make it easy to create simple RPC style JSON APIs that can be seamlessly typed from client
+Seamless is designed to make it easy to create simple RPC style JSON APIs that can be "seamlessly" typed from client
 to server without using external tools like OpenAPI.

 - Seamless has not been optimised for building RESTful style APIs (notably, the ability to work with query params is
 lacking, because they do not play nicely with the type safety that this library tries to provide).
 - Some of the flexiblity that `Serde` provides for manipulating how types are serialized and deserialized is not
 available.
-This library takes the approach of 'wrapping' serde using the `ApiBody` macro to ensure that the type
+This library takes the approach of 'wrapping' serde using the [`macro@ApiBody`] macro to deliberately restrict
-information generated matches the actual JSON you get back.
+how you can transform types, ensuring that any transformations allowed are properly supported and lead to the correct
+type information being generated.
 - Streaming request and response bodies back from seamless is currently not supported.
 For simplicity, bodies are
 expected to be `Vec<u8>`s so that the yare easy to work with.
 It's expected that JSON will be the main method by
 which this library inputs and outputs data, and JSON doesn't stream well naturally, so this does not seem like a big